 In this post, we are going to help you understand and better prepare for NHS interview questions.
 Applying for an NHS interview can be a very competitive whether you are applying for a position as a nurse, radiography, Consultant or Manager and knowing some common NHS interview questions can help you prepare better for your interview.
 Firstly, it is important to know that whilst most NHS Trusts and hospitals run competency based interviews other Trusts and hospitals such as Oxford University Hospital run Value Based Interviewing (VBI).
 Entry level roles such as those applying on courses in Nursing and Medicine involve a different style of interview called a Mini Multiple Interview.
+At Interview Skills Clinic, we have a proven one-to-one coaching programme to help clients success at NHS interviews for both clinical and management levels.

 Competency Based Interviews